lindsey0110/AI_medical_radiotherapy/README.md

 The goal of this implementation is to be simple, highly extensible, and easy to integrate into your own projects.
 This implementation is a work in progress -- more dose prediction models are currently being implemented.
 Currently support：

-- C3D, a cascade 3D network for radiotherapy dose prediction, the 1st place solution to the AAPM OpenKBP challenge
+- C3D (under review), a cascade 3D network for radiotherapy dose prediction, the 1st place solution to the AAPM OpenKBP challenge <br>(Official OpenKBP paper is now available on [arXiv]( https://arxiv.org/abs/2011.14076))

 - [DCNN](https://doi.org/10.1088/1361-6560/aba87b), a lightweight and accurate dose prediction method